ethanabrooks/mujoco/README.rst

 -----
 Examples are located in the ``examples/`` directory.

+EGL
+---
-If you want your code to use EGL (which is faster on linux GPUs), you must define the environment variable ``EGL=1``.
+`EGL <https://devblogs.nvidia.com/parallelforall/egl-eye-opengl-visualization-without-x-server/>_` is a graphics library for linux GPUs which speeds up offscreen rendering.
+First, you need to install ``libegl1-mesa`` and check that ``/usr/include/EGL/egl.h`` exitst.
+Second, you must define the environment variable ``EGL=1``.
 Otherwise, the code defaults to GLFW.
 Note that when using EGL, you cannot render to the screen (you can still render offscreen).

 Design
 ------